 Meeting House Documentary

 This documentary was made for our 2010 building Centennial and tells the story of the Ethical Culture meeting house over the last one hundred years.

-The New York Society for Ethical Culture is a humanist community dedicated to ethical relationships, social justice, and environmental stewardship.
-Entry to our 100-year-old building and meeting rooms is wheelchair accessible.
-For events in our Auditorium and Social Hall, please call ahead (212-874-5210 x121) and plan to arrive one hour before start time.
+The New York Society for Ethical Culture is a humanist community dedicated to ethical relationships, social justice, and environmental stewardship since 1876.
+Entry into our 100-year-old building and meeting rooms is wheelchair accessible.
+For events in our Auditorium and Social Hall, please call ahead to (212) 874-5210 x1121 and plan to arrive one hour before your event begins.